jcannon04/jcannon04.github.io/102/class03/README.md

 **Listing branches**

-`git branch` will list all local branches. there will be an asterisk next to the one you are currently woking on
+`git branch` will list all local branches. there will be an asterisk next to the one you are currently wooing on

 **See latest commits**